Frolotey1/CU/READMEEnglish.md

 And for familiarization with syntax of tthe commands you can use `--tldr` or `--tl` commands.
 # Assembly's system
-ConsoleUtility like project was collected by Maven's system.
+ConsoleUtility like project was collected by `Maven's system`.
 # Example of working with the project:
 <img width="1153" height="294" alt="2025-08-30_00-02" src="https://github.com/user-attachments/assets/6e95aef3-fdf1-4a3c-8800-6f9f03f61626" />